On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Online estimation of Sobol' indices with Pick-Freeze S.M.D.

 \subsection{The Pick-Freeze Mirror algorithm}

 An important feature of the definition of $\Phi^a$ is that this function can be expressed as an expectation over a triplet of random variables $(U,Y,Y^U)$, which are assumed to be easily sampled in our context.
-To design the Pick-Freeze Mirror algorithm, we begin with the computation of $\nabla \Phi^a$, which is given in the following statement as an expectation. \begin{prop}[Computation of $\nabla\Phi^a$] Assume that $U$ is a random subset sampled according to $\mathcal{L}^a_{\Ups}$ and conditionally on $U$, $(Y,Y^U)$ is a Pick-Freeze sample, then for any $s \in \Delta_q$, one has:
+To design the Pick-Freeze Mirror algorithm, we begin with the computation of $\nabla \Phi^a$. \begin{prop}[Computation of $\nabla\Phi^a$] Assume that $U$ is a random subset sampled according to $\mathcal{L}^a_{\Ups}$ and conditionally on $U$, $(Y,Y^U)$ is a Pick-Freeze sample, then for any $s \in \Delta_q$, one has:

 where $\phi(s,Y,Y^U,U)$ is the random variable defined by: